Preyash/myappsample/README.md

-#MyApp
+# Hola
-this is test app
+this is the test app